 But is it worth taking advantage of this?

 While any bonus points are welcome, 15% is fairly measly compared to the 30% to 40% bonuses that are standard for transfer bonuses.
-It’s even worse for Capital One: The standard transfer ratio is 2:1.
+It’s even worse for Capital One, where the standard transfer ratio is 2:1.
 So even with this bonus, a transfer of 10,000 Capital One Venture miles would net you just 5,750 Singapore miles.

 Singapore Airlines miles also expire after three years – and there’s no way to reset that clock.
 Now more than ever, you should never transfer points unless if you’ve already decided what you’re going to book with them.